-Nokia EOS Windows Phone reportedly coming to market with 'true' PureView cameraAlex Wagner - Senior News Editor
+Nokia EOS Windows Phone reportedly coming to market with 'true' PureView cameraAlex Wagner - Deputy Managing Editor, News Desk

 Nokia may have already used its PureView branding on a Windows Phone device to describe the Lumia 920's 8.7-megapixel camera, but according to a new report, the company is prepping a "true" PureView Windows Phone product for debut in 2013.
 Sources speaking to The Verge claim that Nokia is working on a Lumia smartphone codenamed "EOS" that will feature a sensor that's similar to the one found on Nokia's 41-megapixel 808 PureView.
 The device is also said to include an aluminum body and square edges.
 It's expected that AT&T will offer the handset in the U.S.

 Introduced in early 2012, the 808 PureView features a 41-megapixel sensor that could take full-on 38-megapixel photos as well as 8-megapixel and 5-megapixel shots.
 The 8- or 5-megapixel images used Nokia's oversampling tech to take a single pixel and pack it full of information from the surrounding seven pixels to help produce sharper shots.
 The Symbian-powered 808 PureView never got an official carrier release in the U.S., though it did eventually hit Amazon in unlocked form.